ImKairat/ImKairat/README.md

 # Welcome to Kairat's GitHub Profile!

 Hello!
-I'm Kairat, an enthusiastic software engineer.
+I'm Kairat, an enthusiastic software developer.
 This repository contains my personal projects, experiments, and resources shared with the community.

 ## About Me